percona/pxc_scheduler_handler/README.md

 go get golang.org/x/text/language
 go get golang.org/x/text/message

-go build -o proxysql_scheduler.
+go build -o pxc_scheduler_handler.

 ```
-First thing to do then is to run `./proxysql_scheduler --help`
+First thing to do then is to run `./pxc_scheduler_handler --help`
 to navigate the parameters.

 Then adjust the config file in `./config/config.toml` better to do a copy and modify for what u need